-- 2. Which of the following is responsible for most of the mass of an atom?
+- 1. Which of the following is responsible for most of the mass of an atom?

 - A. neutron.

 - B. proton.

 - C. electron.

 - D. both neutrons and protons

 - E. both electrons and neutrons

-HAPS Learning Outcome: C01.1d With respect to the structure of an atom: Distinguish
+$HAPS\ Learning\ Outcome:\ C01.1d\ With\ respect\ to\ the\ structure\ of\ an\ atom:\ Distinguish\ among\ the\ terms\ atomic\ number,\ mass\ number\ and$ atomic weight

-Learning Objective: 2.01B.
-Define matter, mass, and weight.
+Learning Objective: 2.01B Define matter, mass, and weight.

-- 3. The mass number of an element is: - A. the number of neutrons in the atom. - B. the number of protons in the atom. - C. the sum of the number of protons plus the number of neutrons. - D. the sum of the number of protons plus the number of electrons. - E. the sum of the number of neutrons plus the number of electrons among the terms atomic number, mass number and atomic weight.
-Learning Objective: 2.01D.
-Define atomic number and mass number.
+- 2. The mass number of an element is: - A. the number of neutrons in the atom. - B. the number of protons in the atom. - C. the sum of the number of protons plus the number of neutrons. - D. the sum of the number of protons plus the number of electrons. - E. the sum of the number of neutrons plus the number of electrons atomic weight.

-HAPS Learning Outcome: C01.1d With respect to the structure of an atom: Distinguish
+HAPS Learning Outcome: C01.1d With respect to the structure of an atom: Distinguish among the terms atomic number, mass number and

-- 4. The chemical notation for Magnesium ions is Mg+2.
+3. The chemical notation for Magnesium ions is Mg+2.
 The designation 2+ indicates that:

-- A. two electrons have been lost
+A. two electrons have been lost

-- B. two protons have been gained
+B. two protons have been gained

-- C. the ion is negatively charged
+C. the ion is negatively charged

-- D. the atomic number is two
+D. the atomic number is two

-- E. the number of electrons equals the number of protons.
+E. the number of electrons equals the number of protons.